MHDuet Logo

 Simulation of a boson star in a domain with a coarse grid + 7 FMR levels, using subcycling in time.
 Notice that the SAMRAI infrastructure does not scale strongly for this problem beyond 16 nodes.
 Again, simulations run with GPUs are significantly faster than the CPU ones.

-Useful Scripts
+Useful Scripts up to Getting Started

 Find scripts for different analysis for hdf5 data in scripts